-Thirty Projects were submitted from planning and architectural firms, public agencies, university-based programs, community development corporations and civic associations in New York City, the Hudson Valley and Long Island.
-The program encouraged sharing of successes and frustrations over the last decade to the present.
+Thirty Projects were submitted from planning and architectural firms, public agencies, university-based programs, community development corporations, and civic associations in New York City, the Hudson Valley, and Long Island.
+The program encouraged the sharing of successes and frustrations over the last decade to the present.
 For more detail:

-The committee wanted to insure that a planning framework for discussion would differentiate how APA would view urban design from that of the AIA.
-In this era of a star-architecture culture and so-called signature-buildings the tendency to celebrate bold new urban design visions has a side effect.
-The haunting sense that additional forms of community input was missing, and without it a deeper understanding for the underlying political, economic, environmental, and/or technical concerns would not emerge.
-This lack of depth contributed to the failure of some high-profile projects in the New York Region, such as the building of a new Jets Stadium on the west side of Manhattan and the delay in rebuilding of the World Trade Center Site.
-Consequently, the committee sought a way to recognize urban design projects in the planning realm that were sensitive to these underlying planning concerns.
-In addition, the task force sought to distinguish New York metro urban design initiatives from a regional perspective.
+The committee wanted to ensure that a planning framework for discussion would differentiate how APA would view the urban design from the AIA.
+In this era of a star-architecture culture and so-called signature-buildings, the tendency to celebrate bold new urban design visions has a side effect.
+The haunting sense that additional forms of community input were missing, and without it, a deeper understanding of the underlying political, economic, environmental, and/or technical concerns would not emerge.
+This lack of depth contributed to the failure of some high-profile projects in the New York Region, such as building a new Jets Stadium on the west side of Manhattan and the delay in the rebuilding of the World Trade Center Site.
+Consequently, the committee sought to recognize urban design projects in the planning realm that were sensitive to these underlying planning concerns.
+Besides, the task force sought to distinguish New York metro urban design initiatives from a regional perspective.

 Unlike most of the country, the New York metropolitan region is an area with a two hundred year physical development heritage.
 The redevelopment, renewal, and preservation of existing communities is the primary challenge, rather than the planning of new development projects on expansive green-fields.
 The literature currently describing nationally celebrated urban design projects have little relevance to the issues and concerns of communities within the New York Metro Area.
 The committee understood that the most exciting planning and urban design projects in the nation are taking place in the New York City-Westchester-Long Island metro area.
 This is a geographic area that captures an incredibly diverse range of urban and suburban landscapes.
 Nowhere is there as rich a tradition of civic involvement in community planning and design as here, nor as much creative professional talent.
 And yet, each community rarely understands what even their most proximate neighbors have accomplished, let alone the value that this work would have to a national audience.

-At the start of the April 2006 presentation of our findings at the APA conference we brought a quote from the legendary New York Yankee Baseball Manager and Urban Planner, Yogi Berra, “You got to be careful if you don’t know where your going, because you might not get there.”
+At the start of the April 2006 presentation of our findings at the APA conference, we brought a quote from the legendary New York Yankee Baseball Manager and Urban Planner, Yogi Berra, “You got to be careful if you don’t know where you are going because you might not get there.”
 This is not only an amusing turn of phrase; it is a timely thought for New Yorkers.
 Our review, comment, criticism, and contribution to the growing list of major planning and construction events in New York City are daunting challenges.
-As a result, examining the quality of the public processes in defining the public space in all of its dimensions remains a significant interest of the APA Planning and Urban Design Committee.
-To date it continues to be a viable mechanism for defining the central question.
-Is it possible for us to acquire some assurances in the conduct of these events that we are building better communities.
+As a result, examining the quality of the public processes in defining the public space in all of its dimensions remains significant in the APA Planning and Urban Design Committee.
+To date, it continues to be a viable mechanism for defining the central question.
+Is it possible for us to acquire some assurances in the conduct of these events that we are building better communities?

 Community revitalization, smart growth, legacy, brownfields

 The committee settled on a process of soliciting best practice case studies from around the region.
-Metro APA and AIA mailing/ e-mail lists, as well as those of several other organizations were used for the outreach effort.
+Metro APA and AIA mailing/ e-mail lists, as well as those of several other organizations, were used for the outreach effort.
 The call for submissions stressed The APA is especially interested in projects that demonstrate a strong connection between a robust public process and a physical plan or design.
-These are projects where a specific design solution, as illustrated in plans, renderings and models, was arrived at through a public process and where design was used to communicate to the public the consequences of the goals and polices which the stakeholders adopted.
+These are projects where a specific design solution, as illustrated in plans, renderings, and models, was arrived at through a public process and where the design was used to communicate to the public the consequences of the goals and policies which the stakeholders adopted.

 1. community revitalization